 Man has long been fascinated by lightning.
-Before our collective knowledge advanced to the point that we've explained nearly all the magic in the world away, our ancestors must have looked up into the sky with both fear and fascination when thunder roared and lightning filled the sky.
+Before our collective knowledge advanced to the point that we've explained nearly all of magic in the world away, our ancestors must have looked up into the sky with both fear and fascination when thunder roared and lightning filled the sky.

 It's no wonder that lightning was almost universally attributed to the gods.

 Pērkons/Perkūnas is the common Baltic god of thunder, one of the most important deities in the Baltic pantheon.
-In both Latvian and Lithuanian mythology, he is the god of thunder, rain, mountains, oak trees, and the sky.
+In both Latvian and Lithuanian mythology, he is the god of tender, rain, mountains, oak trees, and the sky.

 In Norse mythology, Thor is the god of thunder.
 When Thor wields his mighty hammer Mjölnir, thunder crashes and lightning fills the sky.